 23-24 California twirl to cross with partner and face a new couple.

 Notes: Keep the heys in 2nd place, and the casts out of the line of 4 well down to keep the set from creeping up.
-Twirl holding hands in the direction (up or down) that you want to end facing.
+Twirl holding hands closest to the direction (up or down) that you want to end facing.
+Dolphin Hey: 1s act as a unit, after the first pass 1st W takes the lead.
+After the 2nd pass, 1st M takes the lead again.

 Trip to Amsterdam